nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Relationship Changes

 Relationships are agreements between two identities.
-Thus, to change a relationship both parties have to accept on the new "terms".
+Thus, to change a Relationship both parties have to accept on the new "terms".
 This is done by requesting a change which the other party can accept or reject.
 The requestor could also revoke a requested change, as long as the other party did not react to the change yet.

-The very first agreement between both parties is to actually create the relationship, the "relationship request".
-Technically, the term "relationship creation change request" would be more correct but is seldom used in the documentation because of readability.
+The very first agreement between both parties is to actually create the Relationship, the "Relationship request".
+Technically, the term "Relationship creation change request" would be more correct but is seldom used in the documentation because of readability.

 ### Relationship Creation Change Requests

-The relationship request - next to the required technical information - usually contains:
+The Relationship request - next to the required technical information - usually contains:

 - Requested information from the requestor
   - Required/optional attributes